How to build a killer B2B editorial calendar [steps included]

 B2B content creation results in an audience that will primarily be other businesses.
 But this is still pretty broad.
 Consider some of the following criteria for narrowing down your audience

 - Business size

 With these factors, you’ll be able to pinpoint exactly who you’re trying to reach and why your business wants to help those people.

 For example, maybe your target audience is newer businesses with small marketing budgets looking to use your services for a short amount of time.
-This reflects your company philosophy of helping new businesses grow then succeed on their own.
+This reflects your company’s philosophy of helping new businesses to succeed on their own.